 While we wish we could tell you exactly what tools your specific nonprofit needs, that’s something only your team can decide.
 Because every nonprofit is different, there may be some tools that you’d benefit from, while other organizations won’t see the same positive results.

-For instance, a nonprofit with a community of Millennial donors will benefit more from a Twitter social listening hub than a nonprofit whose community consists of the elderly.
+For instance, a nonprofit with an audience composed of Millennial donors will benefit more from a Twitter social listening hub than a nonprofit whose audience consists of the elderly.

-In order to come up with this list of features, your nonprofit must follow a few key steps:
+To come up with the unique list of features that will benefit your specific organization, a few key steps:

 - First, take inventory of your current software.
 What do you have access to?
-Are you currently taking full advantage of your current investments?
+Are you currently taking full advantage of your existing investments?

 - Second, decide what functionality is missing from your current software strategy.
 Is there something missing?